carlesmu/apc-lemmy-bot/README.md

    git add [files]
    .venv/bin/poetry run cz commit
    ```
-4. Merge the branch in main.
+4. Merge the branch in main and, later, delete the development branc.
 5. Release new version (it will autogenerate the changelog and create the tag)
    ```
    .venv/bin/poetry run cz bump